golubitsky/blog/_posts/2022-09-25-Stockhausen.md

 > If I'm born in order to know only America, Japan, Bali, and India but not all the other things, then what are they made for?
 What are they for?

 > We are all transistors in the literal sense ...
 If we're too much involved with our personal ego, desires, interests, people, whatever it is, then these rays become focused on us as individuals with our tiny private problems.
-But when we more and more forget ourselves—I mean try to make ourselves pure in the state of reception and transmission—then this current passes through ...
+But when we more and more forget ourselves—I mean try to make ourselves pure in the state of reception and transmission—then this current passes through.
+And if you then ahve a special talent—that you have no merits for, it's just given to you—to work in sound, light, or in gestures as a dancer, then you can use what you have in order to concretize what comes through you, and then that communication is possible.
+You become a focus.
 The current goes through you, and then it goes to the others through you.

 > They make music in small groups at night in the forest .. they are really trying to catch waves from distant stars.